KyreneAF/KyreneAF/README.md

-### Hi there, I'm Kyrene welcome to my page!
+### Hi there, welcome to my page!
-I'm Kyrene, a software engineer from Dalals Texas!
+I'm Kyrene, a software engineer from Dalals, Texas!
+I love to get my hands dirty with code and paint.
+Here's what i've been up to!

 Things I code with